iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Duality/Fenchel Rockafellar Duality.md

 ---
 ### **Demonstrations**

-The duality statement can be constructed by using Dualizations techniques and the [[Duality/MinMax MaxMin Lemma]].
+The duality statement can be constructed by using Dualizations techniques and the [MinMax MaxMin Lemma](Duality/MinMax%20MaxMin%20Lemma.md).
 Starts by considering the following facts with $f, g$ instead:

 $$
 \begin{aligned}